gardehal/python-playlist/README.md

 1. Create the usable .env-file for setting and secrets:
   - Copy and paste the file .env-example.
   - Rename the file to ".env".
-  - Change the values to your liking.
-The value "BROWSER_BIN" can be left blank.
-Values which are booleans must be Python parsable, "True", "False", "1", "0" etc.
+  - Change the values to your liking:
+      - The value "BROWSER_BIN" can be left blank.
+      - Values which are booleans must be Python parsable, "True", "False", "1", "0" etc.
+      - Paths should be absolute, otherwise they will only work from that relative folder.
 1. Confirm install by entering the help command:
   - ```$ python main.py -help```
   - Verify that the program prints an overview of commands, arguments, flags, and a description of what they do.